 An ancient legend of valiant knights and their faithful squires.

-A Brunello di Montalcino with an authentic character.
+Poggio Scudieri: the Montalcino wines with an authentic character.

-Officium, Poggio Scudieri’s Brunello di Montalcino, was born from these ancient lands rich in history and blanketed by vineyards to celebrate the ancestral bond between people and nature.
+Officium wines from Poggio Scudieri were born from these ancient lands rich in history and covered by vineyards to celebrate the ancestral bond between man and nature.

 Officium, the Latin name, is a tribute to the duty and loyalty of the squires.
 The label, with its simple and straightforward design, is a tribute to the splendid tower of the Abbey and its surroundings, while the roots symbolize the bond between the land and its people.
 Finally, the gold color reminds of the magnificent golden backgrounds of medieval miniatures and the reflection of sunlight on the shields of the knights and their squires when they finally reached this place of peace.

-Officium from Poggio Scudieri is a Brunello di Montalcino whose authenticity embodies loyalty to tradition and respect for nature.
+Officium wines from Poggio Scudieri by their authenticity embody loyalty to tradition and respect for nature.

 Browse other Sensi Wine Lines

 Sensi Today is Sensi’s newsletter to stay always updated on events, activities and everything related to the Sensi world.
 Subscribe now!